 The long-lived particulates are an internal hazard.
 They have effective half-lives varying from several days to several years.
 The short-lived particulates are primarily an external hazard and those normally found in CANDU stations have a half-life of 20 minutes or so.
-This should tell us that the DAC for long-lived particulates will be much more restrictive than for short-lived particulates.
+So the DAC for long-lived particulates is much more restrictive than for short-lived particulates.

 What do we do in practice to assess the hazards from particulates?
-We take an air sample (Chapter 9 describes how this is done).
+We take an air sample (we'll describe later how this is done).
 For the time being it is enough to know that sampling for particulates tells us how much particulate activity is present in the air.
 We won't know whether this activity is due to long-lived particulates or short-lived particulates.

 We therefore take the cautious approach and assume that it is the more hazardous long-lived particulates.
 The long-lived radionuclides (other than radioiodines) that have occasionally been found present in the air in operating CANDU stations are Co-60, C-14, Cs-134, Cs-137, Zr-95 and Nb-95.
-Their corresponding DACs are listed in Table 8.4 opposite.
+Their corresponding DACs are listed in Table 8.4.

 At Point Lepreau we have taken the approach that all particulate air sample activity is assumed to be attributable to Co-60.
 This is a cautious approach.
-For example, if we take an air sample and measure the activity to be 1000 Bq/m^3 , this could correspond to any one of the following, depending on which radionuclide is responsible:
+For example, if we take an air sample and find the activity to be 1000 Bq/m3, this could correspond to any one of the following, depending on which radionuclide is responsible: